 People have believed in vampires since time immemorial.
-Many primitive cultures held beliefs in vampires and guidelines on how to protect oneself from an attack, how to kill a vampire and exterminate its immortality.
+Many primitive cultures held beliefs in vampires and guidelines on how to protect oneself from an attack, how to kill a vampire, and exterminate its immortality.

-Legends of vampirism reach back to Assyria, Babylonia, China and South America.
+Legends of vampirism reach back to Assyria, Babylonia, China, and South America.

-In the 1800s in Greece the belief in vampirism was particularly prevalent - anyone with red hair was suspect and may have been killed.
+In the 1800s in Greece, the belief in vampirism was particularly prevalent - anyone with red hair was suspect and may have been killed.
 The real home of vampirism, however, is Eastern Europe, specifically Romania.
 The reason Romania is most associated with the vampire is thought to be a combination of legends, superstitions, a war-mongering history and culture of Roma gypsies.

 Vampirism could be explained by many things:

 The medical condition porphyria, for instance.
 Patients with this affliction develop pale skin, sensitivity to sunlight, receding gums which make their teeth appear larger, and severe anemia.
-The cure for anemia in past was to drink the blood of animals.
+The cure for anemia in the past was to drink the blood of animals.